Quantco/glum/README.md

 # Set up our pre-commit hooks for black, mypy, isort and flake8.
 pre-commit install

 # Set up the quantco_main conda channel.
+For the password, substitute in the correct password.
+You should be able to get the password by searching around on slack or asking on the glm_benchmarks slack channel!
+conda config --system --set custom_channels.quantco_main https://dil_ro:password@conda.quantco.cloud
 conda config --system --prepend channels quantco_main

 # Set up a conda environment with name "quantcore.glm"